-- 1. provide harvest statistics for the same strata as sockeye salmon are reported; - 2. sample its fisheries for: GSI (U.S.), CWT, and spaghetti tags; - 3. conduct escapement and stock assessment programs as resources permit (see Appendix A. 1 for projects anticipated to be conducted in 2016).
+- 1. provide harvest statistics for the same strata as sockeye salmon are reported; - 2. sample its fisheries for: GSI (U.S.), CWT, and spaghetti tags; - 3. conduct escapement and stock assessment programs as resources permit (see Appendix A. 1 for projects anticipated to be conducted in 2017).

 Weekly contribution of above border Stikine River large Chinook salmon harvested in Alaska sport and commercial fisheries will be determined inseason by sampling harvest for CWT and Age, Sex, and Length (ASL).
-The minimum sampling goal for CWTs is 20% of the harvest; however, the target in 2016 is 30%.
-Size composition from the drift gillnet harvest will be determined by subsampling (200 fish weekly target if available) fish in the harvest and applying it to total harvest in District 108.
+The minimum sampling goal for CWTs is 20% of the harvest.
+The weekly sampling goal for ASL and GSI is 80 matched scales, tissue, and lengths with an additional 120 lengths for size composition determination.